Stefflan00/heroku-docker-demo/README.md

+# heroku-docker-demo

-# demo app for golang
+A demo app of heroku-docker with golang

 ## Setup